Enchanting You Me Tuscany Film Review: Romantic Escape

 Halle Bailey and Regé-Jean Page on the set of You, Me & Tuscany, directed by Kat Coiro. © Universal Pictures 2026

-Danny Ruhlmann defines the film’s visual identity.
-He creates a bright and airy style that feels romantic and idealised.
-He leans into warmth instead of realism.
+Danny Ruhlmann defines the film’s visual identity, creating a bright and airy style that feels romantic and idealised.

 Performances & Characters